amidos2006/jspunk/README.md

 - GraphicList
 - MaskList
 - Sfx class
-- Text class with Bitmap Text class maybe monospace for simplicity
 - ParticleEmitter as Graphic class
 - Smoothing as an input parameter that can be enabled and disabled at anytime
 - Mouse have window position and world position